RequirementEngineering/ch-re-al147172/SRS-TELMEX.md

 Step-By-Step Description

-1.The Manager tools selects the history button.
+1. The Manager tools selects the history button.
-2.The system display the history of the requestes tools.
+2. The system display the history of the requestes tools.

 3.3.1 Use case: Select tool